Frequently Asked Questions

 In order to withdraw, you need permission from your instructor and the chairperson of the course department.
 We recommend reviewing the withdrawal policy and petition, speaking to your professor about your performance, and meeting with an Academic Advisor before trying to acquire signatures for your withdrawal form.
 Make sure to review Enrollment Service’s Registration Dates and Deadlines in order to withdraw by the deadline.

 No, major courses may not be taken for credit/no credit, with the exception of IS 233 (which is automatically credit/no credit).
 Most General Education courses can be taken for credit/no credit.
-You may talk to an Academic Advisor through drop-in advising or email email@example.com when in doubt.
+You may talk to your Academic Advisor or email email@example.com when in doubt.

 There is a difference between an “elective” and an “option (e.g. Management) elective” on Degree Planner.
 When Degree Planner adds “elective” it does it to make sure that you are completing a minimum of 120 units total, as required by CSULB to earn an undergraduate degree.
 You can complete these elective units with any courses.

 An “option elective” refers to the specific elective requirements for your major.
-We suggest reviewing your respective option planner to plan for your option electives.
+We suggest reviewing your respective Major Requirements Worksheet to plan for your option electives.

 Taking an Educational Leave means you have notified CSULB that you will be taking 1-2 semesters off school and therefore will not lose your status as a matriculated student.

 The deadline to submit an Educational Leave form (without a $10 late fee) is the last day of the semester prior to your leave.
-Please review Educational Leave deadlines, fill out the form, and meet with an Academic Advisor to receive approval.
+Please review the Educational Leave website for additional details.

 Students majoring in Business cannot declare a minor in business.
 However, the Business Analytics Certificate is a potential option for Business majors.